shaibird/client-side-mastery/book-7-honey-rae-repairs/chapters/HONEY_TICKETS.md

 }
 ```

+Now you're ready to take a look at your work rendered in the browser.
+Notice that the app defaults to the login page, with a user's email already in the form input.
+Just click 'sign in' and you'll be shown the nav bar.
+Click "Tickets" to display the TicketList component.
 Now you can use your Dev Tools to see the message in the console, and view the initial state of your component.

 ![animation showing the dev tools to inspect state of the ticket list component](./images/honey-rae-initial-state-dev-tools.gif)